Private, semi-private and virtual instruction is available through my studio at The Mill at Shady Lea in North Kingstown, RI.

 Paper.
 Book.
 Art.

-I am a weaver who is fascinated with paper making and book making.
 Every aspect of making paper allows for repetition, concentration, discovery and opportunity – just like weaving.
 Drawing on my experiences in Hawaii and with traditional Japanese papermakers, this presentation will share the various methods of making paper and Hawaiian bark cloth.
 You will have many samples to handle, explore and question.
 In a workshop, we will use beautiful papers to explore basic ways to make a treasured book.
-One with a folded binding suitable to slip in fabric swatches or post cards; the second binding is a Japanese Stab binding technique – very simple but practical.
 Guaranteed, you will be giving books all year long after this!

 Spinning Paper Yarn